-How do you know if you should hire an annulment attorney?
+How do you know if you should hire a Scottsdale annulment attorney?
 If you are considering divorce in Arizona, you may wonder if getting an annulment is an option for you.

 Divorce and annulment are both means of ending a marriage.
 A divorce is a dissolution of marriage that recognizes the legality of the marriage, splits assets and debts accumulated during the marriage, and assigns child custody, visitation, and child support of the couple’s children.